Viewtiful Joe: Development and history

 Hideki Kamiya has expressed wanting to return to the series since leaving Capcom.
 In 2017, in an interview with Dengeki PlayStation, he addressed his former employer that he would want to work on a remake of the first Viewtiful Joe.
 During PAX East 2020, Kamiya told attendees to "email Capcom" to get sequels to dormant franchises, including Viewtiful Joe.
 He later said he would like to finish the series with a third entry, as well as seeing a Nintendo Switch version of the first game.

 Other media

 An anime TV series based on the video game series, simply titled Viewtiful Joe, was produced by Group TAC and aired from 2004 to 2005.
 A manga series was published concurrently in V Jump magazine.

-Viewtiful Joe appears as a playable character in the Wii version of the 2008 fighting game Tatsunoko vs. Capcom: Ultimate All-Stars.
-He also appears as a playable character in the 2011 fighting game Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3.
+Viewtiful Joe appears as a playable character in the Wii version of the 2008 fighting game Tatsunoko vs. Capcom.
+He also appears as a playable character in the 2011 fighting games Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3, and the 2013 mobile game Combo Crew.